 We currently have on staff a nurse attorney and nurse who have worked in neonatal intensive care units (NICU) and pediatric intensive care units (PICU) caring for infants and children who developed hydrocephaly and required surgery or shunt placement.

-Please feel free to contact one of our experienced lawyers, doctors, or nurses for a strictly confidential and free consultation.
+Please feel free to contact one of our experienced lawyers, doctors, or nurses at The Beasley Firm for a strictly confidential and free consultation.

 The information on this website is for general information purposes only.
 Nothing on this site should be taken as legal advice for any individual case or situation.
 This information is not intended to create, and receipt or viewing does not constitute, an attorney-client relationship.